Panama

 Some of the rainier months have their own benefits.
 For example: July and August are the best time to observe nesting sea turtles in Bocas del Toro.
 Humpback whales can be observed from July to October in Coastal Chiriqui.
 Consider that Panama’s Caribbean Coast receives twice as much rain as its Pacific Coast.

 Want to know which options are right for your Panama vacation?
-Since 2006, we’ve been helping traveler of all sorts (e.g. adventurous singles, honeymoon and empty-nest couples, families with young children, and multi-generational families) explore Panama in style.
+Since 2006, we’ve been helping travelers of all sorts (e.g. adventurous singles, honeymoon and empty-nest couples, families with young children, and multi-generational families) explore Panama in style.
 Speak with one of the Panama travel experts at LANDED today.
 801.582.2100.

 What language is spoken in Panama?